-Alex: What I was gonna say was in North Georgia it’s not as densely populated as it is east of the city.
-So, if you wanna minimize days on market and get a good value, East Chattanooga is where you’ll wanna be.
+Alex: North Georgia is not as densely populated as it is east of the city.
+So, if you want to minimize days on market and get a good value, East Chattanooga is where you will want to be.

-Alex: Yes.
-So, downtown we manage a couple of downtown condos.
-So, if you’re looking to get into that space, downtown would be a good area to find that sort of property in.
+Alex: We manage a couple of downtown condos.
+So, if you’re looking to get into that type of space, downtown would be a good area to find that sort of property in.

-Matthew: Cool.
-So, you’re talking about industrial-type buildings that they’ve retrofitted into condos and restaurants in the area?
+Matthew: So, you’re talking about industrial-type buildings that have been retrofitted into condos and restaurants in the area?

-Alex: Yeah.
-Either that or a new building specifically for condos.
+Alex: Yes, either that or a new building specifically for condos.

-Matthew: Cool.
-And now on a scale of 1 to 10, the value in that area in your opinion.
+Matthew: Now on a scale of 1 to 10, what is the value in that area in your opinion.

 Alex: Yeah.
-So, before we head to those, another quick, little factoid about downtown.
-So, Matthew, if you’ll zoom into the map a little bit so they can see the neighborhoods.
+So, before we move on, another quick, little factoid about downtown.

-As you move east into the city you’ll get a pretty decent mix of property types, you could find a distressed Class D, you can find a historic Class A.
+As you move east into the city you get a pretty decent mix of property types, you could find a distressed Class D, you can find a historic Class A.

-If you’re into flipping, this would be a good place to find a flip.
+If you are into flipping, this would be a good place to find a flip.
 The schools in this area are not good, so keep that in mind.
-If you’re not really looking to do a flip and you wanna get into maybe lower income housing, this would be a good area to do that in as well, but you’ll find a lot of older houses that will probably need a lot of maintenance.
+If you’re not really looking to do a flip and you want tp get into maybe lower income housing, this would be a good area to do that as well.
+You will find a lot of older houses that will probably need a lot of maintenance.

 North Shore and Ooltewah

 Matthew: Awesome.
-All right.
 Let’s move on to North Shore and Ooltewah.
-Let’s group them together because these are where the pricier homes are.
+We are grouping them together because these are where the pricier homes are.

 Alex: Right.
 Exactly.
-So, North Shore is like the hip area of town, a lot of Class A. You might be able to find a flip but I would imagine they’re pretty hard to find.
+So, North Shore is like the hip area of town, a lot of Class A. You might be able to find a flip but I would imagine they are pretty hard to find.

 North Shore specifically is pretty overpriced but it’s very densely populated.
-So, keep those in mind if you’re looking to invest in the North Shore area.
+So, keep those in mind if you are looking to invest in the North Shore area.